Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J1849+2423}}: Two components are discernible at all frequencies with hints of perhaps other conflated features in this pulsar.
 The model reflects an inner cone double {\bf D} configuration.
 No evidence of 149-MHz scattering at the average level.
 0.1in

 \textit{\textbf{J1850+0026}}: The asymmetric double profile shows a clear 9-$P$ drift modulation in the trailing component.
 We model it as having as an outer conal double {\bf D} configuration approximating the PPA sweep rate as --4\degr/\degr.
-The 350-MHz measurement \citep{mcewen} is little more than a guess.
+The 350-MHz measurement \citep{mcewen} gives no more than a guess.
 0.1in

-\textit{\textbf{J1851--0053}}: A very strange profile with a shallow rise and steep decay as well as a flat PPA traverse. \citet{mcewen} 350-MHz profile is too poor to be of help.
+\textit{\textbf{J1851--0053}}: A strange profile with a shallow rise and steep decay as well as a flat PPA traverse. \citet{mcewen} 350-MHz profile is too poor to be of help.
 The pulsar is detected at 20/25 MHz \citep{KZUS22} but scattering prevents useful measurements.
 No sensible model is possible.
 Scattered emission is weakly detected at 20/25 MHz \citep{ZVKU13}.
 0.1in

 \textit{\textbf{J1859+1526}}: PSR J1859+1526 shows three components at L-band that may be present at lower frequencies.
 A core-cone triple {\bf T} model gives an outer cone structure, and if the central component at L-band is a core, its plausible width of 3.5\degr\ give a compatible $\alpha$ value of 46\degr.
 0.1in